 - M W, 1:30 - 2:50pm

 Reviews the major causes of childhood morbidity and mortality in the developed and developing world, and introduces intervention strategies.
-Reviews infectious disease problems contributing to childhood morbidity and mortality worldwide, including (but not limited to) HIV, TB, polio, tetanus, diarrheal disease, ARI, helminth infections, and measles.
+Reviews infectious disease problems contributing to childhood morbidity and mortality worldwide, including (but not limited to) HIV, TB, hepatitis, diarrheal disease, ARI, helminth infections, and measles.
 Emphasizes epidemiology, strategies for prevention and control, and differences between developed and developing countries.

 - Learning Objectives:

-- describe the major infectious causes of pediatric morbidity and mortality
+- Describe the major infectious causes of pediatric morbidity and mortality

-- describe current methods available to control or prevent these diseases
+- Describe current methods available to control or prevent these diseases

-- contrast control/prevention measures used in the developed and developing world
+- Contrast control/prevention measures used in the developed and developing world

-- give a concise, coherent presentation on a course-related topic to faculty and peers
+- Give a concise, coherent presentation on a course-related topic to faculty and peers

 - Methods of Assessment:

 Student evaluation based on an oral presentation, mid-term examination and class participation.

 - Enrollment Restriction:

 - Instructor Consent:

 Background in international health or maternal and child health recommended but not required.